 - Develop and show-case innovative demo cases driven by DHC market actors and in cooperation with RES market actors (for both, technical and organizational solutions)

 - Develop advanced instruments addressing non-technical market barriers and opportunities

-Please contact the coordinators of the Annex TS5 preparation if you want to join the Task-shared Annex or have any other questions concerning Annex TS5.
+Please contact the Annex TS5 task manager if you want to join the task-shared Annex or have any other questions concerning Annex TS5.
 Thank you.